Effect of turbulent fluctuations on the drag and lift forces on a towed sphere and its boundary layer: Description of the numerical method

+This operations are of course done at each sub-timestep of the third-order Runge--Kutta temporal scheme.

 The importance of the predictor for a Fourier-spectral scheme is evident from Fig.~\ref{fig:predictor_comp} where the streamwise velocity profile on a line passing through the particle is shown.
-The flow conditions correspond to a numerical wind tunnel experiment where a fixed spherical particle ($\bm v_\mathrm{p}=0$) is embedded in a homogeneous flow.
-The velocity fluctuations introduced by the wake of the particle are eliminated in a zone at the right boundary by an additional application of the penalty method.
+The flow conditions correspond to a numerical wind tunnel experiment where a fixed spherical particle is embedded in a homogeneous flow.
+The velocity fluctuations introduced by the wake of the particle are damped in a zone at the right boundary by an additional application of the penalty method.
 The accuracy of the upstream boundary condition at the particle surface is strongly affected by the pressure predictor.
-With the predictor we achieve a no-slip condition at the surface while the fluid significantly enters the particle when we neglect the pressure predictor.
-Also the smoothing of the velocity fluctuation at the exit of the wind tunnel is much more efficient with the pressure predictor.
+With it we approach better the no-slip condition at the surface while the fluid significantly enters the particle without.
+Also the smoothing of the velocity fluctuations at the exit of the wind tunnel is much more efficient with the pressure predictor.

 A measure for the accuracy of the boundary conditions is given by the $L_2$-norm